laxeye/genomic-utilities/README.md

 #### Input files

-Low triangular matrix - matrix produced by [fastANI](https://github.com/ParBLiSS/FastANI) with "--matrix" option.
+**Low triangular matrix** - matrix produced by [fastANI](https://github.com/ParBLiSS/FastANI) with "--matrix" option.

-ANI table - tab-separated file of such structure: `Genome1    Genome2    ANI[   ...]`
+**ANI table** - tab-separated file of such structure: `Genome1    Genome2    ANI[   ...]`

 May be produced by e.g. [ani.rb](https://github.com/lmrodriguezr/enveomics):
 `for i in *fna; do for j in *fna; do echo -ne "$i\t$j\t"; ani.rb -q -a -1 $i -2 $j 2>/dev/null; done; done >> ani.rb.tsv`

 Or by [fastANI](https://github.com/ParBLiSS/FastANI).

+If you have ani.rb or fastANI installed in Your environment you may use --anirb or --fastani to calculate ANI for list of genomes using *--input_list* or folder containing genomes *--input_dir*.
+Genomes should have FASTA format, You may provide an extension using *--extension* option.